 We will start with a simple exercise of just animating the ProgressBar when the user places their mouse over it.

-Open Lab2\start

-Open the ReadifyDictionary.Xaml file
+Open the Start project for Exercise 2. and edit ReadifyDictionary.Xaml.

 Add a trigger to the ProgressBar style.
-Do this by uncommenting the MouseEnter block of XAML defined in the the trigger block.
+Do this by uncommenting the MouseEnter block of XAML defined in the trigger block.
 The XAML code specifies that something should happen when the MouseEnter event happens.
 We then specify the actions which should happen, in this case it is to begin an animation.
-We change the thickness of the margin property to a value of 20 over ½ a second.
+We change the thickness of the margin property to a value of 20 over half a second.

 Run the program and check that the ProgressBar now contracts when the mouse is placed over it.
 There is one problem here, the control shrinks but does not return to its original size!
 We need to add a MouseLeave event to revert the property back to the original value.

 Add the MouseLeave event to the ProgressBar.
-Uncomment the MouseLeave XAML block inside the <Style.Triggers> element This animation targets the Margin property again, and will happen over a duration of 1 second.
+Uncomment the MouseLeave XAML block inside the <Style.Triggers> element This animation targets the Margin property again, and will take place over the course of one second.
 Notice that there isn’t a “To” value set.
 Since this was omitted, the animation will return the control to its original value.

 Animating the Label Control